philbackworks/3AFans.com-Site-Data/_toys-1-6/cold-dick.md

   -  cold-dick-01-6.jpg
 backstory:
 ---
+Merde Mission is the father of Bleak Mission and grandfather of Tommy Mission.

 Cold Dick was part of a set that included <a href="/toys-1-6/flakey-frost.html">Flakey Frost</a> and Snow Paw that was offered via BBICN in Guangzhou, China (2012).
 It was also sold through 3A Stockists (retailers).